 All the rats were subjected to heavy exercise, specifically intermittent anaerobic swimming.
 The activity consisted of 8 sets, each lasting for 10 seconds, and the process was repeated for 4 days.
-A load of 10% and 13% were attached to the tail of the rats on days 1 and 2 as well as 3 and 4, respectively.
+A load of 10% and 13% were attached to the rats' tails on days 1 and 2, as well as 3 and 4, respectively.